Mianmo-project/mask-models/README.md

 - Design Origami is the most complete (has a filter pocket)
 - Design Olson is better for large faces (has a filter pocket)

-## (#julie) Design Julie - mask with sewing at nose/center level - sewing pattern made from the hand
+## Design Julie - mask with sewing at nose/center level - sewing pattern made from the hand

 Original design of masks by [Julie Foucre](https://www.instagram.com/julie_jfo/).
 The video below describes all the steps to build your own masks with you have some sewing experience and the required equipments.